OSC/ood-documentation/latest/_sources/reference/files/submit-yml/basic-bc-options.rst.txt

         header: 'echo "all done at $(date)"'

+.. _script_wrapper:

 .. describe:: script_wrapper (String, "%s")

-    wrap the script ('%s' being the script content) with commands before and after
+    Wrap the script (``%s`` being the script content) with commands before and after.

     Default
-      the script has no wrapper
+      The script has no wrapper.

       .. code-block:: yaml

         script_wrapper: "%s"

     Example
-      load a module before the script and echo a statement after it
+      Load a module before the script and echo a statement after it.

       .. code-block:: yaml